 “Though her sister killed her out of spite.”

 “I thought the king stated that it was out of love.”

 “It was.
 Out of love for your father.
 You can say both sisters loved the same man.”

-> Wow….my father is seriously some kind of lady killer.
+Wow….my father is seriously some kind of lady killer.
 I mean to have two in the palm of his hands.
-Now it made me wonder if the so called father had some kind of fling with her.
+Now it made me wonder if the so-called father had some kind of fling with her.
 That’s the only answer that I had for something like this.
-They were quite a bit of drama’s out their from my past life that I used to watch, and this was one of those possible stories.
+There was quite a bit of drama from my past life that I used to watch.
+This was one of those possible stories.

-> “Did my father love my mother?”
+“Did my father love my mother?”

 “That one is a bit difficult to answer.”